-Coach Andrews is entering his third season as assistant coach for the Eagles.
+Coach Andrews is entering his seventh season as assistant coach for the Eagles.
 Prior to joining his brother on staff at Asbury, Andrews was the head coach of the West Jessamine High School boys team.

 Andrews was a four year starter at Asbury University from 1998-2002.
 He was selected for the KIAC All-Conference team, NAIA All-Region team, and the NCCAA All-American Team.
 After college, Andrews played two seasons for the Southern California Seahorses in the PDL.